-Being in sales for more than 13 years and working with top financial advisors, one thing is clear; most salespeople don’t have processes in place.
+Having been in sales for more than 13 years and working with top financial advisors for 5+, one thing is clear; most salespeople don’t have processes in place.

-We love closing, collecting big commission checks and even overcoming objections.
+We love closing, collecting big commissions and even overcoming objections.

 But how many LOVE following up?

-How many have consistent and systematic ways of making sure a prospect does not slip through the cracks?
+How many have consistent and systematic ways of making sure a prospect doesn’t slip through the cracks?

-If you are not following up or have an effective way of putting them through your sales process; you may as well go throw your money down the drain.
+If you do not have an effective way of putting them through your sales process; you may as well throw your money down the drain.

 Because buying leads and not following up, is a waste of money.